 Humans have also played a role in enhancing the dog's sense of smell.
 For thousands of years we've selectively bred dogs to work alongside us, primarily as hunters but also as guardians, and a strong sense of smell has been critical for dogs to perform those roles.
 Whether helping us find and track game or acting as an early warning system to alert us to any potential dangers, the dog's nose has played a key role in the close relationship between our two species.

 In more recent years, humans have trained dogs to use their noses to do some pretty amazing things.
-Police and law enforcement agencies use sniffer dogs to detect narcotics, explosives, and other illegal goods, while Bloodhounds and German Shepherds are well known for their ability to track criminals on the run.
+Police and law enforcement agencies use sniffer dogs such as Beagles to detect narcotics, explosives, and other illegal goods, while Bloodhounds and German Shepherds are well known for their ability to track criminals on the run.

 Our furry friends can also be used to sniff out cancer in humans, or delicious truffles hidden beneath the ground.
 One famous Labrador cross, Tucker, even uses his snout to detect the smell of whale poop from a mile away, helping biologists understand the reasons behind the falling killer whale population in the Puget Sound.

 We've put dogs' noses to some pretty amazing uses over the years, and there's sure to be plenty of other incredible applications for K9 nose-power that we've yet to discover!

 The Science of a Dog's Sense of Smell